alazaroc/blog-web-code/_posts/en/2023-01-30-aws-open-source-tools-environment.md

 **Is it popular?**: On GitHub: Watch 15; Fork 68; Stars 673

-**Recently updated?** No. Last commit the Aug 2, 2022.
-In total, 426 commits
+**Recently updated?** No. Last commit was on Aug 2, 2022.
+In total, 426 commits.

 **URL**: [https://github.com/bridgecrewio/AirIAM](https://github.com/bridgecrewio/AirIAM){:target="_blank"}